Using Causality for Enhanced Prediction of Web Traffic Time Series: Background

 \subsection{Convergent Cross Mapping}

-Convergent Cross Mapping (CCM) theory published in Science~\cite{sugihara2012detecting} was originally proposed in the field of ecology and is designed to detect causal relationships between species.
-The exposition of CCM is often illustrated using the context of the Lorenz system, as depicted in Figure~\ref{fig:ccm_lorenz_system}.

-As depicted in Figure~\ref{fig:ccm_lorenz_system}, the trajectory of the Lorenz system forms a manifold \( M \) in the state space.
-This manifold \( M \) consists of a collection of points that represent all possible states of the Lorenz system over time, with these points connected to create a structured geometric space.
-The manifold, also referred to as the attractor, encompasses all trajectories and potential states \( \underline{m}(t) \) of the system.
-Each state \( \underline{m}(t) \) corresponds to a point in \( M \), represented by the coordinate vector \( \underline{m}(t) = [X(t), Y(t), Z(t)] \).
+\textbf{Convergent Cross Mapping} (CCM) theory published in Science~\cite{sugihara2012detecting} was originally proposed in the field of ecology and is designed to detect causal relationships between species.
+The original work includes around 50 pages of supplementary material explaining the CCM theory.
+The exposition of CCM is often illustrated using the context of the Lorenz system.
+Its trajectory forms a manifold \( M \) in the state space, which consists of a collection of points that represent all possible states over time, with these points connected to create a structured geometric space.

-The shadow manifold, \( M_x \) or \( M_y \), represents the projection of the original manifold \( M \) onto the system variables \( X \) or \( Y \), respectively.
+The shadow manifolds, \( M_x \) or \( M_y \), represents the projection of the original manifold \( M \) onto the system variables \( X \) or \( Y \), respectively.
 Specifically, a lagged coordinate embedding utilizes \( E \) time-lagged values of \( X(t) \) as coordinate axes to reconstruct the shadow manifold \( M_x \).
 A point on \( M_x \), denoted as \( \underline{x}(t) \), is an \( E \)-dimensional vector expressed as:

 where \( \tau \) is a positive time lag, and \( E \) denotes the embedding dimension.
-In Figure~\ref{fig:ccm_lorenz_system}, $E=3$.
-Similarly, the same approach applies to points \( \underline{y}(t) \) in the manifold \( M_y \), defined as:
+Similarly, the same approach can be applied to points \( \underline{y}(t) \) in the shadow manifold \( M_y \).